 But this will take time and lots of hard work.
 And to be completely honest, you might not ever get there.
 But that’s not the most critical thing we’re working toward.

 At its core, good SEO means having an awesome website with a smooth, simple, and engaging experience for all of your visitors.
 It’s no coincidence that when you improve this experience, your SEO rankings will improve.

-So, instead of digging into theories and debates about what will land you on the first page, we’re going to cover the core ecommerce SEO best practices that everyone agrees are key to success.
+So, instead of digging into theories and debates about what will land you on the first page, we’re going to cover the core ecommerce SEO best practice tips that everyone agrees are key to success.

 1. Do some good old-fashioned keyword research.

 Even beginners have heard of this one.
 The purpose of keyword research for ecommerce sites is to make sure that your website includes the terms that shoppers type in when they’re ready to buy what you have to offer.